KumarRobotics/ublox/README.md

 # Version history

 * **1.1.1**:
-  - BUG FIX for acknowledgements.
+  - BUG FIX for acknowledgments.
 The last received ack message was accessed by multiple threads but was not atomic.
 This variable is now thread safe.
-  - BUG FIX for GNSS config for Firmware 8, the GNSS configuration is now verified & modified properly.
+  - BUG FIX for GNSS configuration for Firmware 8, the GNSS configuration is now verified & modified properly.
   - BUG FIX for fix diagnostics.
 NumSV was displaying incorrectly.
 For firmware versions >=7, the NavPVT flags variable is now compared to the constants from the NavPVT message not NavSOL.
   - Removed ublox_version param, value is now determined by parsing MonVER.
   - Organized parameters into namespaces.